ZurichNLP/ContraWSD/README.md

 If you use this test set, please cite:

 Annette Rios, Laura Mascarell and Rico Sennrich.
 2017.
-Improving Word Sense Disambiguation in Neural Machine Translation with Sense Embeddings.
-In _Proceedings of the Second Conference on Machine Translation (WMT17)_, Copenhagen, Denmark (to appear).
+[Improving Word Sense Disambiguation in Neural Machine Translation with Sense Embeddings](https://www.aclweb.org/anthology/W17-4702/).
+In _Proceedings of the Second Conference on Machine Translation (WMT17)_, Copenhagen, Denmark.